Frank Smith (American football)

-Frank Smith is an American football coach who is the offensive coordinator for the Miami Dolphins of the National Football League (NFL).
+Frank Smith (born February 21, 1981) is an American professional football coach who is the offensive coordinator for the Miami Dolphins of the National Football League (NFL).
 He has previously been a coach for the Los Angeles Chargers, New Orleans Saints, and Chicago Bears.

 Coaching career

 New Orleans Saints

 In 2010, Smith was hired by the New Orleans Saints as their assistant offensive line coach.
 During his time with the Saints, Smith supported the offensive staff in game preparation and assisted with the offensive line.
 From 2010 to 2014, the Saints offensive line allowed just 143 sacks, third fewest in the NFL.
 Four Saints offensive linemen were named to the Pro Bowl during Smith’s time with the unit: T Jermon Bushrod, G Jahri Evans, G Ben Grubbs and G Carl Nicks.
 Evans was named first-team All-Pro by the Associated Press three times (2010–12) and Nicks earned the honor once (2011).

 Chicago Bears

 In 2015, Smith was hired by the Chicago Bears as their tight ends coach.